-Decisions at End of Term Review
+End of Term Academic Review: Decisions

-See If You Are Warned for advice on how to respond constructively to a vote of Warning.
+Students, see Responding to Academic Warning for advice on how to respond constructively to a vote of Warning.

-At the end of each term CAP reviews the records of students who have not kept pace with the Communication Requirement.
-Based on recommendations from the Subcommittee on the Communication Requirement (SOCR), CAP votes one of three Warnings:
+At the end of each term the CAP reviews the records of students who have not kept pace with the Communication Requirement.
+Based on recommendations from the Subcommittee on the Communication Requirement (SOCR), the CAP votes one of three Warnings:

 - C (one term behind pace)

 - CC (two or more terms behind pace)